AshourAziz/SonarPet/README.md

 - A Custom AI makes all Pets focused on specific goals, handled closely by the core of the Plugin
   - Make your pets attack your enemies
 - Supports minecraft 1.6.4-1.9
+- Does not work with properly with versions past 1.9.x I.E does not work perfectly when using ViaVersion and ProtocolSupport past 1.9.

 ## Changes
 I've made some changes to EchoPet in SonarPet, which are listed below.